relianceinfo-de/Automated-Postgresql-Backup/Automating Postgresql Database Backup into Azure Blob storage on Linux(Ubuntu) VM.md

         vi .pgpass

  2. Edit the file to contain database login credentials.
-Replace the password with necessary database information
+Replace the password with the right information

 		trdopmadtrial-db.postgres.database.azure.com:5432:*:grifadmin:<password_here>